-Hirsch Surname Genealogy
+Hirsch Surname Meaning

 Hirsch can also be Jewish.
 The deer meaning had associations with the Hebrew name Naphtali and Hirsch was often adopted as a Jewish ornamental name.

-Hirsch Resources on
+Hirsch Surname Resources on The Internet

 - Saga of the Hirsch Migrations